ami-GS/Timelapse_RPi/README.md

 =============

 Time lapse camera for Raspberry Pi
-(Another Platform is also available)
+(Mac OS X is also available with limited functions)

 ## Usage